 Access to information

-East Renfrewshire council is keen to make available as much information as possible to our residents and to the broader community.
+East Renfrewshire Council and the Integration Joint Board are keen to make available as much information as possible to our residents and to the broader community.

-Freedom of Information (FoI) means that, wherever possible, the council makes available information to the public.
-You can find out more about the council and about FoI by viewing:
+Freedom of Information (FoI) means that, wherever possible, the council and the integration joint board makes available information to the public.
+You can find out more about the council and the Integration Joint Board about FoI by viewing:

 - Publication Scheme [64kb]